Following is a list of additions to SQL Anywhere Monitor introduced in version 12.0.0.

 Monitor MobiLink server farms and Relay Server farms You can use the Monitor to monitor MobiLink server farms and Relay Server Farms, as well as SQL Anywhere databases and MobiLink servers.
-See SQL Anywhere Monitor for MobiLink and SQL Anywhere Monitor for Relay Server.
+See SQL Anywhere Monitor.

 Close connections from within the Monitor From within the Monitor, you can close connections to resource databases.
-See Closing connections from the Monitor.
+See Closing a connection using the Monitor.

 Perform on-demand maintenance Administrators can perform unscheduled maintenance on the Monitor.
-See Back up the Monitor.
+See Backing up the Monitor.

 Time is reported local to the browser The times reported in the Monitor are always local to the browser you are using.
 To calculate the difference between the browser time and the resource time, see Understanding how time is displayed.